top of page

 We offer a 5% discount on annual tuition that is paid in full by October 1st.

 Please note that tuition is based on an average of 4 classes/month.
 Extra classes in a month offset studio closures and holidays.
 Tuition does not include the registration fee, dance wear, shoes, costumes, recital tickets, private lessons, or master classes.
+Should a class have 3 or less students in attendance, class will end 15 minutes early.

 Tuition